What Is Ebstein’s Anomaly?

 Ebstein’s Anomaly at Seattle Children’s

 Our heart team has treated many children with Ebstein’s anomaly.
 We have extensive experience with the treatment these patients may require, including medicines or surgery.
-We also have a pediatric cardiac anesthesia team and a cardiac intensive care service ready to care for children who undergo heart surgery.
+We also have a pediatric cardiac anesthesia team and a cardiac intensive care unit ready to care for children who undergo heart surgery.

 When you come to Children's, a team of people will take care of your child.
 Along with your child's cardiologist, you are connected with neonatologists, pulmonologists (lung doctors), nurses, child life specialists, social workers and others, if their expertise is needed.
 We work together to meet all of your child's health needs and help your family through this experience.